Harppi/duplicity_backup/README.md

 ## Testing

+Testing requires Docker to be installed and running.
 Navigate into the root directory of the role and execute one of the following.

 Converge the default instance and configure a brand new backup setup: